morrownr/7612u/README.md

 are using.

 Known Issue #2.
-When running in 5 GHz AP mode, some users have reported the need to use the following parameter due to performance problems.
+When running in 5 GHz AP mode, some users have reported the need to use the following parameter to disable Scatter-Gather.

 The mt7612u driver currently supports one module parameter - disable_usb_sg